 On my second research trip, I chose green tea salt and blue sea salt from the multitude of salts offered at the Okinawa shop.
 I purchased one of several artisanal-made soy sauces from the Ishikawa store and a lemon ginger base to make hot or cold beverages from Hiroshima.
 Kochi was one of my favorite shops because I love the taste of yuzu, and I found an unusual little bottle of yuzu powder that can be used to season…well whatever you want, with that zesty flavor of yuzu.

-A Final Note for Sake Lovers
+A Special Note for Sake Lovers

 Even if most antenna shops are not yet ready to support the needs of English speaking tourists, if you are a lover of sake, you simply cannot pass up visiting some of these shops.
 Shops representing Nagano, Ishikawa, Hiroshima, Toyama, and Gunma have tasting counters which allow you to sample a flight of sake before you commit to purchasing one.
 The Shiga shop in Nihombashi is notable for having a tasting bar with all 28 types of their sake to sample.
 The Akita shop mentioned above stocks a huge selection of Akita sake, some of the finest in the country.
 In fact, nearly every shop stocks a variety of local sake and other alcoholic beverages.
 Obviously, it would be very expensive and time consuming to travel around the country tasting the sake of the various prefectures, so antenna shops are a great way to sample a large variety within a relatively small neighborhood.